Baryogenesis from the weak scale to the grand unification scale: Summary and outlook

-Sphaleron processes also led to leptogenesis as a new mechanism of baryogenesis.
+Sphaleron processes have also led to leptogenesis as a new mechanism of baryogenesis.
 Contrary to leptoquarks, right-handed neutrinos are ideal agents of baryogenesis since they do not have SM gauge interactions.
-Their CP-violating decays lead to a \BL~asymmetry that is not washed out.
-Right-handed neutrinos are predicted by grand unified theories with gauge groups larger than SU(5), such as SO(10).
+Their $CP$-violating decays lead to a $B-L$ asymmetry that is not washed out.
+Right-handed neutrinos are predicted by grand unified theories with gauge groups larger than SU(5) such as SO(10).
 In GUT models the pattern of Yukawa couplings in the neutrino sector is similar to quark and charged lepton Yukawa couplings.
-It is remarkable, that with \BL~broken at the GUT scale, this leads automatically to the right order of magnitude for neutrino masses and the baryon asymmetry.
+It is noteworthy that, with \BL~broken at the GUT scale, this leads automatically to the right order of magnitude for neutrino masses and the baryon asymmetry.
 However, this success of leptogenesis is not model independent.
-Rescaling right-handed neutrino masses and neutrino Yukawa couplings, successful leptogenesis is also possible at much lower scales, down to GeV energies.
-The corresponding sterile neutrinos can be directly searched for at LHC, by the NA62 experiment, at Belle II and at T2K.
+If right-handed neutrino masses and neutrino Yukawa couplings are rescaled, successful leptogenesis is also possible at much lower scales, down to GeV energies.
+The corresponding sterile neutrinos can be directly searched for at LHC, by the NA62 experiment, at Belle II, and at T2K.
 On the contrary, tests of GUT-scale leptogenesis will remain indirect.
-The determination of the absolute neutrino mass scale and CP-violating phases in the neutrino sector are particularly important.
-A new intriguing possiblity is to probe the seesaw mechanism and \BL~breaking at the GUT scale by primordial gravitational waves.
+The determination of the absolute neutrino mass scale and $CP$-violating phases in the neutrino sector are particularly important.
+An interesting new possiblity is to probe the seesaw mechanism and $B-L$ breaking at the GUT scale by primordial gravitational waves.

 Two open questions in particle physics will be crucial for the further development of the theory of baryogenesis: First, the discovery of a strongly interacting Higgs sector would open up new possibilities for electroweak baryogenesis.
-Second, the discovery of supersymmetry would renew the interest in Affleck-Dine baryogenesis and would strongly constrain leptogenesis via the properties of the gravitino.
-Of course, there can always be surprizes.
+Second, the discovery of supersymmetry would renew interest in Affleck-Dine baryogenesis and strongly constrain leptogenesis via the properties of the gravitino.
+However, there can always be surprises.
 The discovery of GeV sterile neutrinos or axions could significantly change our current view of baryogenesis.